 - Many purchasers find that they are unable to sell their properties as some lenders will not grant mortgages on homes which have excessive ground rent clauses;

 - Historically, the ground rents applicable to a leasehold interest were nominal at best (say £1.00 a year).
 However, with more and more new developments springing up developers saw an opportunity to profit.
-They often set ground rents at anywhere between £200 - £400 per annum with a clause that allowed them to double this every 5 or 10 years;
+They often set ground rents at anywhere between £200 - £400 per annum with a clause that allows them to double this every 5 or 10 years;

 - Average ground rents are estimated at £371 per year for new-build homes;